platformsh/platformsh-docs/reference/platform-app-yaml.md

 ### Web

 The `web` defines how the application is exposed to the web (in HTTP).
 Here we tell the web application how to serve content.
-We tell The front-controller script to non-static requests to an index.php file on the root.
-We support any directory structure so the can be in a sub directory, and the index.php file can be further down.
+From the front-controller script to a non-static requests to an index.php file on the root.
+We support any directory structure so the static file can be in a sub directory, and the index.php file can be further down.

 It has a few sub-keys which are: